prajaysingh/EKS-projects/Roles-ServiceAccount/README.md

-create a role service-reader in namespace foo that has permission to read services k apply -f service-reader.yaml
+create a role service-reader in namespace foo that has permission to read services. k apply -f service-reader.yaml

-create a role binding that associates the role service-reader with service account default in foo namespace k apply -f service-reader-role-binding.yaml
+create a role binding that associates the role service-reader with service account default in foo namespace. k apply -f service-reader-role-binding.yaml

-Run a sample pod to test the access kubectl run test --image=luksa/kubectl-proxy -n foo Exec into pod kubectl exec -it test -n foo sh
+Run a sample pod to test the access. kubectl run test --image=luksa/kubectl-proxy -n foo Exec into pod kubectl exec -it test -n foo sh